plkinon/metis/README.md

  Metis was a mythical Titaness who became the goddess of wisdom, prudence and ingenuity.
 Ingenuity being the "practical, complex and implicit" kind differs from the other types of wisdom.

- Likewise, this project targets the efficient and aesthetically pleasing numerical computation of dynamical systems being subject to holonomic constraints.
+ Likewise, this project targets the efficient and aesthetically pleasing numerical computation of dynamical systems being subject to holonomic constraints: particle systems as well as rigid body systems.

  Metis was mainly initialised by Philipp Kinon, B.Sc. during his master thesis at the _Institute of Mechanics (IFM)_ at _Karlsruhe Institute of Technology (KIT)_, Germany.